 How To Disable Mouse Acceleration In Windows 10

-More You Can Not Control The Mouse Pointer Well On The Windows 10 Desktop, And The Mouse Does Not Seem To Follow Your Command, You Should Blame The Mouse Acceleration Feature.
+Mouse Acceleration: If you Can Not Control The Mouse Pointer Well On The Windows 10 Desktop And The Mouse Does Not Seem To Follow Your Commands, You Should Blame The Mouse Acceleration Feature.

-The mouse accelerating feature increases the distance and speed of the pointer on the screen in response to the speed of the mouse.
-If the mouse acceleration is active and you move it 6 cm, the pointer can travel from one side of the screen to the other; But if you move the mouse the same but much slower, the pointer will only scroll half the screen.
+The mouse accelerating feature increases the distance and speed of the pointer on the screen in response to the mouse’s speed.
+If the mouse acceleration is active and you move it 6 cm, the pointer can travel from one side of the screen to the other.
+But if you move the mouse the same but much slower, the pointer will only scroll half the screen.

-This feature is set to enable by default to increase the accuracy of the pointer on Windows 10 devices.
-For many Windows users, especially gamers, enabling mouse acceleration has the opposite effect, confusing the user by reducing pointer accuracy if you have ever encountered this or accidentally sat behind a system whose mouse pointer was difficult to control.
+This feature is set to enable, by default, to increase the accuracy of the pointer on Windows 10 devices.
+For many Windows users, especially gamers, enabling mouse acceleration has the opposite effect, confusing the user by reducing pointer accuracy if you have ever encountered this or accidentally sat behind a system whose mouse pointer was challenging to control.

 Type Mouse Settings in the Windows search bar and click on the result to turn the acceleration feature.